w3c/wai-media-intro/source/accessible-media/formats.html.erb.md

     (TTML)](https://www.w3.org/TR/ttaf1-dfxp/)
 -   [SRT](https://matroska.org/technical/specs/subtitles/srt.html)

+Standalone players typically support WebVTT and/or TTML.
+Streaming media services typically use TTML to convey captions to users.

-TTML and WebVTT contain a full array of markup for styling, timing and placement options.
+WebVTT and TTML contain a full array of markup for styling, timing and placement options.
 SRT is a bare-bones format that displays unstyled text only, although some user agents may support basic styling commands (such as bold or italic text) if they are present in the caption file.

-Captions can be displayed by most modern media players on desktop and mobile platforms, in standalone applications as well as in Web browsers:

--   Standalone players typically support WebVTT and/or TTML.
--   Streaming media services typically use TTML to convey captions to users.
--   Web browsers support various caption formats, as shown in the table below.
+Web browsers support various caption formats, as shown in the table below.

 <table>
 	<tr>